North America·Mexico·Updated May 3, 2026

 What scams target tourists in San Miguel de Allende?

-The most frequently reported tourist scams in San Miguel de Allende are Fraudulent Long-Term Property Rental Listings, Fake Authentic Colonial Art and Antiques, Timeshare Pitches Disguised as Tourist Information, with 3 classified as high severity.
+The most frequently reported tourist scams in San Miguel de Allende are Fake Rental Property Listings Targeting Long-Stay Visitors, Fraudulent Long-Term Property Rental Listings, Taxi Overcharging from Bajío International Airport, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Las Vegas and Miami.
+Similar patterns are also documented in New York and Tijuana.

 Are taxis safe in San Miguel de Allende?